visitscotland/vs-design-system/frontend/src/components/elements/checkbox/Checkbox.md

 ## Usage

-A checkbox list should be used when a user needs to select one or multiple options from a list or toggle a single option on and off.
+The checkbox component should be used when a user needs to select one or multiple options from a list or toggle a single option on and off.

 Checkboxes should work independently from each other and each must have a label and unique field name provided.